thobruk/thobruk.github.io/_posts/2015-04-01-rendering-partials-with-layouts-recursively.markdown

 ### WTF ?

 Let me tell you WTF.
 It's pretty simple.
-Rails has a thing called view_flow which is an instance of `ActionView::OutputFlow`.
-When you do `content_for` it puts the result of that block into the view_flow.content hash.
+Rails has a thing called `view_flow` which is an instance of `ActionView::OutputFlow`.
+When you do `content_for` it puts the result of that block into the `view_flow.content hash`.
 If `content_for` gets called multiple times it concatenates the results.
 Are you feeling me ?
 So what happens in our example.
 Well, the following happens:

-1. content_for first item's :name is called.
+* content_for first item's :name is called.
-2. content_for first item's content is called BUT it has to do this first:
+* content_for first item's content is called BUT it has to do this first:
-  2.1. content_for second item's :name is called (uh oh. what's in the view_flow **now** ?)
+  * content_for second item's :name is called (uh oh. what's in the view_flow **now** ?)
-  2.2. content_for second_item's :content is called BUT it has to do this first: (oh dear lord) 2.3. etc...
+  * content_for second_item's :content is called BUT it has to do this first: (oh dear lord)
+  * etc...

 You get the picture...